WheteThunger/ModularCarCodeLocks/README.md

 ## Permissions

 - `carcodelocks.use` -- Allows the player to use the `carcodelocks` command.
-- `carcodelocks.ui` -- Allows the player to see additional UI buttons to add or remove a code lock from the car they are editing at a lift.
+- `carcodelocks.ui` -- Allows the player to deploy and remove code locks via UI buttons while editing a car at a lift.
+This can be granted by itself to only allow deploying code locks this way.
 - `carcodelocks.free` -- Allows the player to deploy code locks to cars without consuming locks or resources from their inventory.

 ## Configuration